boaromayo/EoD-noncanon/README.md

 ---

-**NOTE:** This version is noncanon, meaning this version is not considered official to the actual story of *The Epic of Den*.
+**NOTE:** This version is non-canon, meaning this version is not considered official to the actual story of *The Epic of Den*.
 Rather, this game is intended to demonstrate the capabilities of the Solarus Engine.